 Heading for a million robo-miles

 Google has been testing self-driving Prius and Lexus RT450h cars in California for some time, racking up nearly 700,000 miles of travel.
 And it recently unveiled a two-seater robotic runabout that doesn't even have a steering wheel.

 The suggestion for autonomous motorcyles may have come from Anthony Levandowski, an engineer working on Google's self-driving car team.
 He built his own robo-bike as early in 2005, to compete in a competition organised by US military scientists at DARPA.
 At the time, he said, "Two-wheeled vehicles are easier to manoeuvre in tight places and can go faster."

 Robotic trucks are also gaining favour.
 An EU project called SARTRE recently showed the feasibility of 'platooning', where cars and trucks automatically link together to form fuel-efficient road trains.
 A US company called Peloton is already testing semi-autonomous trucks on closed roads in California.

 In 2010, trucks were just 4% of vehicles on US roads but accounted for a quarter of the fuel use and greenhouse gas emissions.
 Improving efficiency by 5 or 10% with a robotic truck could save billions of dollars a year.
-But as the rules currently stand, trucks, autonomous motorbikes, trailers and any vehicle weighing over 10,000lbs are forbidden from being tested in California.“Although Google is not currently testing any of the vehicles excluded under this section, we believe that the section should be deleted, as any such exclusion unnecessarily restricts future innovation,” wrote Medford.
+But as the rules currently stand, trucks, autonomous motorbikes, trailers and any vehicle weighing over 10,000lbs are forbidden from being tested in California.

 [Source: The Sunday Times (paywall)]